Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery (Voodoo Festival)

 The trip ends after breakfast at our hotel in Lome.

-There are no activities planned today, so you are free to depart from Lome at any time.
+There are no activities planned today, so you're free to depart from Lome at any time.
 If your flight is departing early in the morning, breakfast will be served very early.
 If your flight is departing later in the day, luggage storage facilities are available at our hotel.
-There may be the option to pay for a day room at €30, which is subject to availability at the hotel.

 Trip Inclusions